 - Consider developing a realistic, actionable product roadmap, incorporating some high-probability variants (e.g., funding cuts).
 This can align expectations and enable planning for contingencies.
 Perhaps most important, it enables you to be proactive — not re And the roadmap needs to reflect — and reconcile — the differing challenges of hardware and software development (e.g., seasonal product testing).

 - Establish program governance across all the participating organizations for the set of projects together delivering the product update.
 This doesn’t have to be extensive or bureaucratic, but it does need to include:

 - A joint repository of the project documents, including staffing, leadership, schedules, and requirements.

 - Who decides what, and how conflicts are managed (“decision rights” — especially over product architecture, standards, and shared systems).
 And not just in theory — the organization must honor the process and “walk the talk,” especially when it comes to balancing the interests of not only hardware and software, but of design, manufacturing, and sales & marketing.
 (For example, who owns the specifications of the CAN bus on a vehicle?
 Especially if it is the factory which must carry the cost of a better one?)

 - How communications between software and hardware teams will happen (e.g., when software teams change delivery dates for product features, how they will ensure the hardware teams know about it so they can plan).

-Incorporating intelligence and connectivity into industrial products and components can be challenging, but it also opens new opportunities.
+Incorporating intelligence and connectivity into industrial products and components can be challenging, but it also opens new opportunities (as well as challenges) for incumbent manufacturers.
 Failing to do so can mean eventual relegation to commodity status.
 The manufacturing companies that will thrive in the future are likely to be “smart industrials.”